 Cystatin B complements SDMA in assessing the renal health of patients with known or suspected kidney disease or injury.
 While SDMA is recommended as part of every chemistry panel, including during screening or routine wellness visits, cystatin B is not recommended for use in healthy animals where no concern for kidney injury exists.
 Increased cystatin B concentration absent changes in kidney function or indication of potential kidney injury should be interpreted in the context of the clinical presentation.
+Even in the absence of increased functional markers, an increased cystatin B result may be indicative of subclinical injury.
 Healthy dogs or cats without known underlying disease or risk of kidney injury are not expected to have increased concentrations of cystatin B.